By Tim Lambert

-In the late 20th-century tourism became a major industry in Bradford.
+In the late 20th century tourism became a major industry in Bradford.
 Bradford Industrial Museum opened in 1974.
 The Colour Museum opened in 1978 (it became The Colour Experience in 2007).
 Bradford National Science and Media Museum opened in 1983. opened in 1983.
 The Peace Museum opened in 1997.

 In the 1950s Bradford was changed by large-scale immigration from the West Indies, India, Bangladesh, and Pakistan.
 Bradford became a multicultural city.

-In the 1950s and 1960s many more council houses were built and the city center was redeveloped.
+In the 1950s and 1960s many more council houses were built and the city centre was redeveloped.
 Bradford University opened in 1966.
 The Kirkgate Centre opened in 1971 and in 1974 Bradford was made a Metropolitan District Council.